Newsarama

-Newsarama is an American website that publishes news, interviews, and essays about the American comic book industry.
-It is owned by Future US.
-In June 2020, Newsarama was merged with the website GamesRadar+, also owned by Future US.
+Newsarama is the brand of a section within the media news website GamesRadar+ with content about American comic book media franchises.
+Prior to June 2020, it was a standalone American website that published news, interviews, and essays about the American comic book industry.
+In June 2020, Future US, owner of both Newsarama and GamesRadar+, merged the former into the latter.
+As of April 2026, Newsarama was described as "seemingly defunct".

 History

-Message board column
+Message board column (1995–1997)

 Newsarama began in mid-1995 as a series of Internet forum postings on the Prodigy comic book message boards by fan Mike Doran.
 In the forum postings, Doran shared comic book-related news items he had found across the World Wide Web and, as these postings became more regular and read widely, he gave them the title "Prodigy Comic Book Newswire."

 In January 1997, Doran began to post a version of the column titled The Comics Newswire on Usenet's various rec.arts.comics communities.
 The name of the column evolved to The Newswire, and then to CBI Newsarama, before finally becoming Newsarama in 1998, with the help of co-creator Matt Brady.
 That year, Doran broke the news of Jim Lee's sale of WildStorm to DC Comics, solidifying Newsarama as a major source for industry news.

 Newsarama became one of the first online news sources for the comic book industry, allowing it to gain popularity when it could break stories faster than other comic book news sources that appeared in printed publications.
 Although the column in its earliest forms reported both news and rumors, it later adopted a more journalistic news approach.

-Newsarama column and standalone site
+Newsarama column and standalone site (1998–2006)

 Doran's postings left Usenet in 1998, becoming a Newsarama column on such websites as Mania.com, AnotherUniverse.com, Fandom.com and Comicon.com.

 In August 2002, the Newsarama column became a semi-autonomous site, hosted by Kevin Smith's ViewAskew.com network of sites.
 Three months later, Doran left Newsarama to take a staff position at Marvel Comics.
 Brady took over writing for the site.

 Doran later returned to work at Newsarama, while Brady continued working as primary writer for the site.
 The site left the ViewAskew.com network and became independent in early April 2006.
 That same year, the site absorbed The Great Curve blog to create Blog@Newsarama.